fleetdm/fleet/articles/policy-automation-run-script.md

 ## How does it work?

 * Online hosts report policy status when on a configurable cadence, with hourly default.
 * Fleet will send scripts to the hosts on the first policy failure (first "No" result for the host) or if a policy goes from "Yes" to "No".
-Policies that stay failed ("No") for a host in consecutive reports will not be resent the script.
+Policies that remain failed ("No") for a host in consecutive reports will not be resent to the script.

 > When script automation on a policy is added or switched to a different script, the policy's status will reset for associated hosts.
 This allows the newly attached script to run on hosts that had previously failed the policy.